h-sigma/Smarticles/README.md

 ```
 Much like ParticleSystems and affectors, multiple modifiers may be added to an Emitter.

+As for the second argument:-

-Now, an Emitter inherits from sf::Transformable (which can be changed by giving it your own transformable-ish class as the second template argument, i.e. `Emitter<PGreen, MyTransformable>`).
-This is the main reason behind the `Emitter<PGreen>*` parameter in the Emitter modifiers, so you can modify the emitter on a per-emitted-particle basis if required (may be augmented with `addEmitterModifierPerFrame()` ).
+An Emitter inherits from sf::Transformable (which can be changed by giving it your own transformable-ish class as the second template argument, i.e. `Emitter<PGreen, MyTransformable>`).
+This is the main reason behind the `Emitter<PGreen>*` parameter in the Emitter modifiers: you can modify the emitter on a per-emitted-particle basis if required.
 Remember, the modifier is run for each particle emitted.

 Following is an example of a modifier that moves the emitter up and down the screen.
 ```cpp
 auto moverupperdowner = [&mWindow](PGreen& particle, Emitter<PGreen)* emitter){